isomerpages/moe-concordpri/_departments/Mathematics.md

 ---
 title: Mathematics
-permalink: /departments/mathematics
+permalink: /departments/mathematics/
 description: ""
 ---
 ![](/images/MATHEMATICS_P1.jpeg)

-Vision:
+Vision
 -------

 Cultivating interest, developing problem solving skills and confidence in Mathematics.

-Mission:
+Mission
 --------

 Explore, Experience and Discover Mathematics.

-Department Framework:
+Department Framework
 ---------------------

 The Math Department aims to equip our students with a strong foundation in Mathematics.
 Opportunities are created to allow our students to acquire important basic numeracy concepts and skills, develop logical reasoning and problem solving skills required in many disciplines in the students’ lives.